 or details on a single permission

-The label should be short; a few words describing the key piece of
+The label is short: a few words describing the key piece of

 functionality the permission is protecting.
-The description should be a
+The description is a

-couple of sentences describing what the permission allows a holder to do.
+couple of sentences describing what the permission lets a holder do.
 Our

-convention is a two-sentence description: the first sentence describes the
+convention is a two-sentence description where the first sentence describes

-permission, and the second sentence warns the user of the type of things that
+the permission and the second sentence warns the user of the type of things

 Here is an example of a label and description for the